FORM IN SPACE AND TIME

 imperishable, of eternal dharma, and of unending divine bliss, as Sri Krishna

-axiomatically says in the Srimad Bhagavad Gita.
+axiomatically says in Srimad Bhagavad Gita.

 brahmaṇo hi pratiṣhṭhāham amṛitasyāvyayasya cha